chelyabinsk/footexp/README.md

 #### chain_gen.r
 Opens odds.csv file and only keep matches that have been going from time 0 to at least 90 without any missing minutes.

-There are 3 columns (outcome_home, outcome_draw, outcome_away) which specify the odds for home win, draw, or a away win.
+There are 3 columns (outcome_home, outcome_draw, outcome_away) they specify the odds for home win, draw, or a away win.

 Then the 3 columns are combined into one column.